Heat death of the universe: Origins of the idea

 The idea of heat death stems from the second law of thermodynamics, of which one version states that entropy tends to increase in an isolated system.
 From this, the hypothesis implies that if the universe lasts for a sufficient time, it will asymptotically approach a state where all energy is evenly distributed.
-In other words, according to this hypothesis, there is a tendency in nature to the dissipation (energy transformation) of mechanical energy (motion) into thermal energy; hence, by extrapolation, there exists the view that, in time, the mechanical movement of the universe will run down as work is converted to heat because of the second law.
+In other words, according to this hypothesis, there is a tendency in nature towards the dissipation (energy transformation) of mechanical energy (motion) into thermal energy; hence, by extrapolation, there exists the view that, in time, the mechanical movement of the universe will run down as work is converted to heat because of the second law.

 The conjecture that all bodies in the universe cool off, eventually becoming too cold to support life, seems to have been first put forward by the French astronomer Jean Sylvain Bailly in 1777 in his writings on the history of astronomy and in the ensuing correspondence with Voltaire.
 In Bailly's view, all planets have an internal heat and are now at some particular stage of cooling.
-Jupiter, for instance, is still too hot for life to arise there for thousands of years, while the Moon is already too cold.
+Venus, for instance, is still too hot for life to arise there for thousands of years, while Mars is already too cold.
 The final state, in this view, is described as one of "equilibrium" in which all motion ceases.

 The idea of heat death as a consequence of the laws of thermodynamics, however, was first proposed in loose terms beginning in 1851 by Lord Kelvin (William Thomson), who theorized further on the mechanical energy loss views of Sadi Carnot (1824), James Joule (1843) and Rudolf Clausius (1850).
 Thomson's views were then elaborated over the next decade by Hermann von Helmholtz and William Rankine.